bjelozo/kink-growth-dissolution/README.md

 Z Bjelobrk, AK Rajagopalan, D Mendels, T Karmakar, M Parrinello, M. Mazzotti; Journal of Chemical Theory and Computation 18 (8), 4952-4959 https://doi.org/10.1021/acs.jctc.2c00304

 Please cite Plumed as described here: https://www.plumed.org/cite;
-Also cite any other methodology such as the constant chemical potential algorithm or well-tempered Metadynamics if used in combination with the presented CVs.
+Also cite any other methodology such as the constant chemical potential algorithm or well-tempered Metadynamics if used in combination with the presented CVs:

 Molecular dynamics simulations of solutions at constant chemical potential;
 C Perego, M Salvalaglio, M Parrinello;